-These appear dark or red in color.
-This is due to damage occurring to blood vessels which bleed into the skin tissues.
-It tends to occur more from a sudden impact or pinching of the skin, rather than a repetitive friction.
+These appear dark or red in colour.
+This is due to damage occurring to blood vessels that bleed into the skin tissues.
+It tends to occur more from a sudden impact or pinching of the skin, rather than repetitive friction.

 It should be treated in the same way as a normal blister, although be aware that due to the deeper damage, the skin underneath would be raw and usually very sore and more prone to infection.